riteshsingh1/terminal-todo/README.md

 - `d` - Mark as done
 - `p` - Postpone (will prompt for a new date)
 - `n` - Mark as not required (removes the task)
+- `r` - Restore a completed task to active status

 From the main screen:
 - `a` - Add a new task